 “If you don’t try at anything, you can’t fail… it takes backbone to lead the life you want.”
 Richard Yates

-It is important that when we “fail” to achieve the change we want, we don’t just give up and go back.
+It is important that when we “fail” to achieve the change we want, we don’t just give up.
 The right answer is to adjust the plan and try again.

 “Fall down seven times.
 Stand up eight!”
 Japanese proverb.

 Change becomes easier when we see success from our efforts.
 By having smaller goals, and making incremental changes you will see small successes and use them for motivation.

 Have you tried Eagle’s (very cost effective) VirtualRecruiter service?